stevenschwenke/SoftwareEngineeringCourse/15_digitization/digitialization.md

 - MVP
     = minimal viable product
     = drastically reduced versions of final product, but usable (Tesla Roadster, first IPhone)
+    - Scrum and other agile methods build a Minimum Viable Product:
     - "that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort"
 - important to have fast and direct feedback from actual customers (feedback-loop)
 - learning fast = only way to win